wevbarker/PSALTer-devel/README.md

 # Particle Spectrum for Any Tensor Lagrangian (_PSALTer_)
 ## Version 1.0.0

-- Initial release to accompany pre-print and docs.
+- Initial release to accompany pre-print and documentation.
 - Functionality for Weyl gauge theory and metric affine gravity removed due to ongoing collaborations with Tallinn and Tartu.

 ## License